 A typical dose is 20 milliequivalents delivered over several hours.
-Arkansas uses 240 mEq immediately after the inmate is injected with vecuronium bromide.
+Arkansas plans to use 240 mEq immediately after the inmate is injected with vecuronium bromide.

-The director of the Arkansas Department of Correction, Wendy Kelley, testified earlier this month that Arkansas was not charged for its current supply of potassium chloride.
+The director of the Arkansas Department of Correction, Wendy Kelley, testified last week that Arkansas was not charged for its current supply of potassium chloride.
 She said the supplier wished to remain anonymous and did not want to generate a bill of sale so there would be a smaller chance of being identified.

-Fresenius Kabi USA, a subsidiary of the German company Fresenius Kabi, said that it appeared to have manufactured the potassium chloride the state is using.
+Fresenius Kabi USA, a subsidiary of the German company Fresenius Kabi, said last week that it appeared to have manufactured the potassium chloride the state plans to use.

 Follow Kelly P. Kissel on Twitter at https://twitter.com/kisselAP and go to http://bigstory.ap.org/author/kelly-p-kissel to see his work.